lcn2/pwned-pw-download/README.md

 The `pwned-pw-download.sh` shell script will download the entire dataset used by [HIBP](https://haveibeenpwned.com/Passwords) into a 4-level directory tree.

-Unlike some downloads, this will NOT form a huge directory, which for many file systems is not very efficient.
+Unlike some downloads, this will NOT form a huge million+ file directory, which for many file system types are not very efficient.
 Instead, we form a 4-level tree where the bottom-level directories contain only 256 files each, plus a `curl.out` file for diagnostic purposes.

 ## The pwned-pw-download tool